nomilous/notice/spec/notice/README.md

 * Do some stuff and call `next()` when done.
 * Possibly make ammendments to the capsule.
 * The capsule does not continue to the next middleware until `next()` is called.
-* Intentionally not calling next is OK - it means you don't want the capsule to continue further.
+* Intentionally not calling `next()` is BAD - the introspection subsystem will consider the middleware as a bottleneck.
+Use `next.cancel()`.
-* Future versions may require calling next.cancel() to facilitate pipeline metrics and bottleneck detection.
-* **Unintentionally not calling next is BAD**

 #### the next function

 The next function has some nested tools.

+* TODO: `next.cancel()` suspends further traversol of the pipeline.
-* `next.notify()` sends a payload back to the emitter's promise `(notify) ->`
+* `next.notify(payload)` sends a payload back to the emitter's promise notify function.
+Emitters with a node style callback waiting have no mechanism to receive these notifications.
 * `next.reject(error)` terminates the middleware traversal (same as throw)

 #### the capsule